senzee1984/InflativeLoading/README.md

 ## Background
 One of my goals is to convert an exe to shellcode.
 This way, some security tools like Mimikatz can be used with more flexibility.
-Though some tools like Donut already achieve this, I still want to create such a tool with my approach, and hopefully, it can bring some improvements.
+Though some tools like Donut have already achieved this, I still want to create such a tool with my approach, and hopefully, it can bring some improvements.

-Motivated and inspired by some classic and modern tools and techniques, InflativeLoading is a tool that can dynamically convert a native EXE to PIC shellcode.
+Motivated and inspired by some classic and modern tools and techniques, InflativeLoading is a tool that can dynamically convert an unmanaged EXE/DLL to PIC shellcode.

 **In short, InflativeLoading generates and prepends a shellcode stub to a dumped PE main module.**

 The tool consists of `DumpPEFromMemory.exe` and `InflativeLoading.py`.

 ## Included Components
-The following two components are required to convert a native EXE to shellcode.
+The following two components are required to convert an unmanaged PE file to shellcode.

 ### DumpPEFromMemory Project